Technigo/project-news-site/README.md

 # News Site

-Project 2 in Technigo 2021 - create a News site
+Project 2 Technigo 2021 - create a News site

 ## The problem